devtron-labs/devtron/docs/user-guide/creating-application/git-material.md

 The checkout path is used by Devtron to assign a registry to each of your git repositories.
 Once you provide a different checkout paths for your repositories, Devtron will clone your code at that location and these checkout paths will be used by the docker file to create a docker image.

-Whenever a change is pushed to any the configured repositories, the CI will be triggered and a new docker image file will be built based on the latest commits of the configured repositories and pushed to the docker registry.
+Whenever a change is pushed to any of the configured repositories, the CI will be triggered and a new docker image file will be built based on the latest commits of the configured repositories and pushed to the docker registry.